nordic-institute/X-Road-development/NFR.md

 7.1.3 All distributed components of the application MUST be packaged for the platforms defined in section 3.5.
-Source code MUST be supplemented with scripts required to build the supported packages.
+Source code MUST be supplemented with scripts required to build packages for the supported platforms.

 ### 7.2 Installation and settings